Research, Data, and Outcomes

 EPiC intends to shed light on disparate outcomes and uncover the root cause of inequities so that we can have a just and equitable society for our children.
 Our research, captured conversations, and analysis is meant to shed light for the people to find the way.

 Culturally responsive teaching understands, responds to, incorporates, and celebrates students’ cultural references.
 It’s predicated on the concept of wholly understanding and accepting a child for who they are.
-It is the way to building a relationship and truly knowing child of color and of diverse backgrounds and bringing that knowledge into the curriculum.
+It is the way to building a relationship and truly knowing child and of diverse backgrounds and bringing that knowledge into the curriculum.
 Check out research that supp0rts trusting parent feedback about curriculum and needs of their children.

 Back to Top